-- click the Align tool or type align and then press <Enter>; - select the entities, and then press <Enter>; - specify the first source point (on the illustration below: A1); - specify the first destination point (on the illustration below A2); - specify additional source and destination points if desired (up to three pairs); - after selecting 1 or 2 pairs of points, to press <Enter> or right-click to complete the command;

-- after selecting 3 pairs of points, the command will be completed automatically; - in which axis the object will be rotated depends on the selected pairs of source and destination points.
+- Click the Align tool or type align and then press <Enter>; - Select the entities, and then press <Enter>; - Specify the first source point (on the illustration below: A1); - Specify the first destination point (on the illustration below A2); - Specify additional source and destination points if desired (up to three pairs); - After selecting 1 or 2 pairs of points, press <Enter> or right-click to complete; - After selecting 3 pairs of points, the command will be completed automatically; - In which axis the object will be rotated depends on the selected pairs of source and destination points.

-The illustration below (Fig. 124) presents options of the use of the Align function.
+The illustration below (Fig. 131) presents example results of using the Align function.

-Fig. 124 - examples of using the Align function
+Fig. 131 - examples of using the Align function